Groups and Pools

 When dealing with stratum connections, luxminer has two main constructs: groups and pools.
 To make it easier to understand the reason behind their existence, it is helpful to think about the two common mining scenarios:

 - The "failover" scenario: It is common for individual miners to "always" mine in a single, preferred pool.
 Many, however, also have a secondary (and maybe a tertiary) "backup" pool to use when the main one is in maintenance, blocked or somehow inaccessible in any way.
-In this case, once the primary pool is not accessible, we want to go to the sencodary, and so on, until we can connect to someone.
+In this case, once the primary pool is not accessible, we want to go to the secondary, and so on, until we can connect to someone.
 We call this failover.

 - The "split" scenario: In this scenario, the miner also have multiple pools, but they want to work in more than one pool at the same time.
 This means multiple connections, to different servers, possible with a specific ratio (say, one 1:1, 1:2, etc.).
 This is called hashrate splitting, because no single pool is receiving the "full" hashrate; it is being divided (again, according to a specific ratio) between multiple connections at the same time.